HMS James Watt

-HMS James Watt was a 91-gun second rate steam and sail-powered built for the Royal Navy during the 1850s.
-Completed in 1854, she served in the Crimean War of 1854–1855.
-The ship was sold for scrap in 1875.
+HMS James Watt was a 91-gun, second-rate, screw-powered built for the Royal Navy during the 1850s.
+Completed in 1854, she played a minor role in the Baltic campaigns of 1854 and 1855 during the Crimean War of 1854–1856.
+The ship later served with the Channel Squadron and the Mediterranean Fleet.
+James Watt was paid off for the last time in 1862 and was sold for scrap in 1875.

 Description

 James Watt measured 230 ft 3 in on the gundeck and 194 ft 6 in on the keel.
-She had a beam of 55 ft 5 in, a depth of hold of 24 ft 8 in, a deep draught of 19 ft 8 in and had a tonnage of 308289/94 tons burthen.
-The ship was fitted with a four-cylinder single-expansion steam engine built by Boulton & Watt that was rated at 600 nominal horsepower and drove a single propeller shaft.
-Her boilers provided enough steam to give the engine 1548 ihp that was good for a speed of 9.4 kn.
-Her crew numbered 860 officers and ratings.
+She had a beam of 55 ft 5 in, a depth of hold of 24 ft 8 in, a deep draught of 19 ft 8 in and had a tonnage of 3082 79/94 tons burthen.
+The ship was fitted with a four-cylinder, single-expansion steam engine built by Boulton & Watt that was rated at 600 nominal horsepower and drove a single propeller shaft.
+James Watts boilers provided enough steam to give the engine 1543 ihp that was good for a speed of 9.4 kn during her sea trials on 30 March 1855.
+Their crew numbered 860 officers and ratings.

+The ships had three masts and was ship-rigged.
+To reduce drag and improve performance under sail, the Agamemnons could hoist their propeller into the hull and retract the telescoping funnel.
+The ships were regarded as very manoeuverable for steamships, able to match sailing ships in their ability to tack and wear with precision.
+Captain Geoffrey Hornby regarded the sailing qualities of his as "superb" in a letter to his wife on 9 June 1863.

-The ship's muzzle-loading, smoothbore armament consisted of thirty-four 8 in shell guns on her lower gundeck and thirty-four 32-pounder (56 cwt) guns on her upper gundeck.
-Between her forecastle and quarterdeck, she carried twenty-two 32-pounder (45 cwt) guns and a single 68-pounder gun.
+The ships' muzzle-loading, smoothbore armament consisted of thirty-four 8 in shell guns on their lower gundeck and thirty-four 32-pounder (56 cwt) guns on their upper gundeck.
+Between their forecastle and quarterdeck, they carried twenty-two 32-pounder (45 cwt) guns.
+The single 68-pounder gun was positioned on the forecastle as a pivot gun so that it could serve as a bow chaser.